aumpierre-unb/PonchonSavarit.jl/README.md

 ### **qR2S**

-qR2S computes the reflux ratio at the bottom of a distillation column using the Ponchon-Savarit method given a x-h-y-H matrix of the liquid and the vapor fractions at equilibrium and their enthalpies, the vector of the fractions of the products and the feed, the feed quality, and the reflux ratio at the top of the column.
+qR2S computes the reflux ratio at the bottom of a distillation column using the Ponchón-Savarit method given a x-h-y-H matrix of the liquid and the vapor fractions at equilibrium and their enthalpies, the vector of the fractions of the products and the feed, the feed quality, and the reflux ratio at the top of the column.

 If feed is a saturated liquid, feed quality q = 1, feed quality is reset to q = 1 - 1e-10.